pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/dbt_hello_world.md

 ```

-### Run DBT Pipeline from Github
+Confirming that DBT did run correctly.

 # Summary

 In this blog post we gave you an overview of DBT and then showed how to build a simple "Hello World"-style of application.
 For more information on DBT, check out their documentation.
 For more information on cloud infrastructure, check out the rest of the articles in our blog.

-We also offer private workshops for companies on topics such as creating and running DBT pipelines, please feel free to reach out if you'd like to discuss attending one of our workshops.
+We also offer private workshops for companies on topics such as creating and running DBT pipelines (on multiple platforms such as Snowflake and Fivetran), please feel free to reach out if you'd like to discuss attending one of our workshops.